Patricia Cafferata

-Born in Albany, New York, Cafferata graduated from Lewis and Clark College with a degree in elementary education and received her J.D. degree from Southwestern University School of Law.
+Born in Albany, New York, she graduated from Lewis and Clark College with a degree in elementary education and received her J.D. degree from Southwestern University School of Law.
 She practiced law in Reno, Nevada.
 Her mother was Barbara Vucanovich who served in the United States House of Representatives from Nevada and her grandfather was General Thomas Farrell.
 In 1978, she was elected to the Nevada Assembly as a Republican.
 Then in 1982, Cafferata was elected Nevada State Treasurer.
-She also served as district attorney in three Nevada counties.
-Cafferata has also written several books and articles.
-Cafferata was the Republican nominee for Governor of Nevada in 1986, losing in a landslide to popular incumbent Richard Bryan.
+She served as district attorney in three Nevada counties.
+She has written several books and articles.
+Cafferata was the Republican nominee for Governor of Nevada in 1986, losing in a landslide to incumbent Richard Bryan.